-We encourage our clients and other florists to really push sustainable and fair trade blooms to their suppliers to strive for change.
+We encourage our clients and other florists to really question where your flowers have been grown and push sustainable and fair trade blooms to their suppliers.

 LONG LASTING DESIGNS

 We love to try and recommend designs that can go in over a longer period of time, to be changed on a seasonal basis.
-These involve using dried flowers and branches which change and evolve naturally over time.
+These involve using silk flowers and dried flowers and branches which change and evolve naturally over time.

 RECOMMENDING CLIENTS TAKE FLOWERS HOME WITH THEM

 We like to factor into our quotes the option for clients to take flowers away with them at the end of an event, so that they can be enjoyed for a while longer.
-If required we can provide 100% recyclable bags for flowers to be transported in at the end of an event.
+If required we can provide 100% recyclable bags and paper for flowers to be repurposed at the end of an event.